Warzone-Maps-of-Guezt1234/map_rating/README.md

 # How to rate a map
 1. Play a game.
-The game should be:
+The game can be:
-    - a single player custom game vs AI or
+    - a single player game vs AI or
     - a multi-player game
     - Notice that rating/reviews for community levels *go to the map* instead of the level.
 2. Once the game ends, click the "rate this map" button at the victory screen: